Quantitation: emPAI protocol

 The number of observed peptides

 The count of observed peptides only includes peptide matches with scores at or above the homology threshold, or the identity threshold, if there is no homology threshold.
 Ishihama et. al. obtained best proportionality for a standard protein mixture by counting unique parent ions, including different charge states from the same peptide sequence.
-We have followed this same rule.
+Mascot 2.4 and earlier followed this same rule, which works well for singly and doubly charged data.
+However, if peptide matches exist in a number of charge states, such as 2+, 3+, 4+, 5+ and 6+, the rule causes emPAI to be overestimated.
+Mascot 2.5 and later count unique parent ions only once, regardless of charge state.
+The difference from the original rule for singly and doubly charged data is negligible compared to the other sources of certainty, as described below.

 The number of observable peptides